 Any attempt to provide imperfect or misleading information or unrealistic evaluations that may result in reaching inaccurate results must not be tolerated.
-And the NTRA security staff has all the rights to request repeating or re-evaluating any of the framework procedures or steps in order to provide more accurate and realistic information and evaluations to fit criticality of the IoT solution and the application into which it will be deployed.
+And the NTRA security committee has all the rights to request repeating or re-evaluating any of the security assurance process activities or steps to provide more accurate and realistic information and evaluations to fit criticality of the IoT solution and the application into which it will be deployed.

-Q DOCUMENT STRUCTURE
+DOCUMENT STRUCTURE